 Special Education Team

-Evaluation Team Chairperson (ETC) - Tracy Bowers
+Evaluation Team Chairperson (ETC) - Ashley Sears

 Psychologist- Mellanie Eichelberger

-Special Education Social Worker - Jennifer Kinsella
+Special Education Social Worker - Stephanie Gabriel

 Speech Language Pathologist - (SLP) - Alice Lee

-Occupational Therapist - (OT) - Linda McElhinney
+Occupational Therapist - (OT) - Kelly Tavares

-Occupational Therapist - (OT) - Angel Richmond
+Occupational Therapist - (OT) - Jessica Spinazola

-Certified Occupational Therapist Assistant - (COTA) - Gianna Puleio
+Occupational Therapist - (OT) - Susan McKenna

 Physical Therapist - (PT) - Deborah Webster

-Physical Therapist - (PT) - Carol O’Neil
+Physical Therapist (Life Skills) - (PT) - Carol O’Neil

 Board Certified Behavioral Analyst - (BCBA) - Heather Frugoli